Undergraduate Course: Art of Catholic Reform 1534-1610 (HIAR10123)

-- Students will acquire a knowledge of the relationship between art and politics in Rome in the 16th century and the impact of Rome's history and topography on its art and architecture.
+- Acquire a knowledge of the relationship between art and politics in Rome in the 16th century and the impact of Rome's history and topography on its art and architecture.

-- Students will be able to recognise key works of art and their significance in this period and discuss key themes and debates raised by the art of the period, and deploy this awareness in presentations and written work.
+- Recognise key works of art and their significance and discuss key themes and debates raised by the art of the period, and deploy this awareness in presentations and written work.

-- Students will identify and exploit different kinds of primary and secondary sources to support their studies.
+- Identify and exploit different kinds of primary and secondary sources to support your studies.

 Gauvin Alexander Bailey, Between Renaissance and Baroque: Jesuit Art in Rome, 1565-1610 (University of Toronto Press, 2003)